sebHanssen/csharp-tdd-oop-bobs-bagels/README.md

 ## Set up instructions
 - Fork this repository and clone the forked version to your machine
-- Open the root directory of the project in IntelliJ
+- Open the tdd-oop-bobs-bagels.sln in Visual Stuido
 - Your classes and tests should go in the usual places

 ## Exercise Requirements